Monday, March 9, 2020 Categories:

 On April 5, 2019, you signed a one-year regulatory waiver (the "Waiver") needed to "keep pace with increased activity, preserve the trust asset, ensure the continuity of production and therefore maintain revenue streams important to the land and mineral owners that benefit from this approach".
 The Waiver allows BIA to approve a ROW based on negotiated compensation in advance of a completed appraisal being submitted or approved.
 If the appraised value turns out to be greater than the negotiated amount, the grantee is required to submit an additional payment.

 Since issuance of the Waiver, industry and the U.S. Depa1tment of the Interior, Appraisal Valuation Services Office ("AVSO") have worked to develop a streamlined Indian trust lands appraisal process.
-We have been infonned that AVSO is in the process of previewing its initial iteration of the revised appraisal process applicable to [ndian trust lands.
+We have been informed that AVSO is in the process of previewing its initial iteration of the revised appraisal process applicable to Indian trust lands.
 We appreciate the time and energy AVSO has put forth in this effort and believe the Waiver should be extended an additional twelve (12) months to April 2021 to allow the AVSO, BIA, and industry to fully implement the newly revised appraisal system.

 The NDIC appreciates that regulatory waivers are not the ideal solution and that it would be preferable to find a permanent solution, but the Waiver should be extended until a permanent solution is finalized.